Home / FAQs

-As described in Section 2A of the Agricultural Impact Mitigation Agreement (AIMA) co-signed by the Alliance and the Illinois Department of Agriculture and developed with the input of the Illinois Farm Bureau Federation, the topsoil depth will be determined by a properly qualified agricultural inspector, soil scientist or soil technician who will mark the route every 200 feet with the depth of topsoil to be removed.
+As described in Section 2A of the AIMA co-signed by the Alliance and the Illinois Department of Agriculture and developed with the input of the Illinois Farm Bureau Federation, the topsoil depth will be determined by a properly qualified independent agricultural inspector, soil scientist or soil technician who will mark the route every 200 feet with the depth of topsoil to be removed.

 How will you remove the topsoil?